uwcpdx/bean-dip/README.md

 ## How it Works

-Bean-dip simply generates the type annotated invocations of getters/setters you'd write in a manual translation layer, with a dash of naming conventions and extension hooks sprinkled on top.
+Bean-dip simply generates the type annotated invocations of getters/setters you'd write in a manual translation layer, with a dash of naming conventions and extension hooks.
 Here's a logical expansion of a `def-translation` form for illustration:

 ```
 (magic-macroexpand '(def-translation BasicBean #{:foo-field}))